SysManSquad/sysmansquadblogdev/content/posts/2021-02-22-create-a-new-winpe-boot-image/index.md

             </div><figcaption>YouTube video on using New-WinPEWIM.ps1</figcaption></figure>

             <p>
-              You'll notice that when you import this to ConfigMgr, the <strong>Drivers </strong>and <strong>Optional Components</strong> tabs will be blank.
+              You'll notice that when you import this to ConfigMgr, the **Drivers **and **Optional Components** tabs will be blank.
 Since ConfigMgr wasn't the tool used to inject drivers or optional components, it doesn't know what it doesn't know!
             </p>

             <p>